-- CB.
-Effective July 1, 20232025, all salary ranges and steps of the "IT" Range Salary Schedule will be increased by four three percent (43%), as shown in Appendix V. - DC.
-Effective July 1, $\frac{20242026}{2026}$, all salary ranges and steps of the "IT" Range Salary Schedule will be increased by three-two percent ($\frac{32}{9}$ %), as shown in Appendix V. - ED.
-Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection C above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay. - F. Employees within the information technology professional structure who are in the entry, journey and senior/specialist levels designated as and performing all the duties of a supervisor, in accordance with WAC 357-01-317, must receive a five percent (5%) supervisory pay differential in addition to their base salary.
+- A. Effective July 1, 2023, Appendix T identifies the salary range and classification assignment. - B. Effective July 1, 2023, all salary ranges and steps of the "IT" Range Salary Schedule will be increased by four percent (4%) - C. Effective July 1, 2024, all salary ranges and steps of the "IT" Range Salary Schedule will be increased by three percent (3%), as shown in Appendix V. - D. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection C above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.